Mucyooo/oracle_sql_demo/README.md

 --DML (Data Manipulation Language):
 --INSERT INTO, UPDATE, DELETE

--- Creating the TEACHER table (One teacher can manage multiple projects) CREATE TABLE TEACHER (
+-- Creating the TEACHER table (One teacher can manage multiple projects):

+CREATE TABLE TEACHER (
     TeacherID INT PRIMARY KEY,
     TeacherName VARCHAR(100) NOT NULL,
     Department VARCHAR(50) NOT NULL
 );

--- Creating the STUDENT table (A student can work on multiple projects) CREATE TABLE STUDENT (
+-- Creating the STUDENT table (A student can work on multiple projects):

+CREATE TABLE STUDENT (
     StudentID INT PRIMARY KEY,
     StudentName VARCHAR(100) NOT NULL,